omar11011/front-end-web-development-with-react/README.md

 # Proyect

-This project is part of the *Front-End Web Development with React* course taught by *The Hong Kong University of Science and Technology*.
+This project is part of the **Front-End Web Development with React** course taught by **The Hong Kong University of Science and Technology**.
 In this project we will develop a web application using React, explore its components and make it operational.

+View the web page by clicking [here](https://react-proyect-hong-kong.herokuapp.com/).

 ## Assignment 1